 Figure 1: The distribution of the predictions of mBERT for the P140 predicate (religion or worldview) for prompts in 20 different languages after merging similar objects' predictions (e.g., Muslim and Islam).
-The green portion of the bar represents the triples for which the prediction is correct, while the red portion represents the triples for which the prediction at first rank) metric is the percentage of triples for which the model's first prediction for a triple's subject matches the triple's object.
+The green portion of the bar represents the triples for which the prediction is correct, while the red portion represents the triples for which the prediction is wrong.
+The P@1 (Precision at first rank) metric is the percentage of triples for which the model's first prediction for a triple's subject matches the triple's object.